 Anything with Peas, Beans, Lentils…

 I’ll preface this by saying that the science is still young and the jury is still out, but because of Humphrey’s health condition we are no longer willing to take the chance on any food that contains pulses.
-High consumption of pulses and some other foods may be linked to a heightened risk of canine dilated cardiomyopathy in some dogs, potentially related to taurine and/or carnitine metabolism.
+High consumption of pulses and some other foods may be linked to a heightened risk of canine dilated cardiomyopathy in some dogs, potentially related to taurine and/or carnitine metabolism or some other digestive factor.
+See the FDA link above for implicated brands and check your dog food labels carefully.

 Raw Meaty Bones

 These are a common favourite for dogs, especially raw fed dogs, but unfortunately for Humphrey they’re not suitable due to past dental issues.
-Many complete and balanced foods, including those in Humphrey’s rotation, have bone in their formulations.
-Though its not a much fun as gnawing or as good at cleaning teeth.
-Bone-in minces or powdered products are also available for raw or homemade feeders.
+Many complete and balanced foods, including those in Humphrey’s rotation, include bone in their formulations.
+Though that is not nearly a much fun as gnawing or as good at cleaning teeth for the raw meaty bone loving pups out there.
+Bone-in minces or powdered products are also available for raw or homemade feeders who can’t or prefer not to feed bones.

 Foods That Make Great Treats

-Although some feeders like making beautiful variety bowls, some of the common add-ons are great on their own as treats.
+Although some feeders like making doggone droolworthy beautiful variety bowls, many of the common add-ons are great on their own as treats.
 Humphrey loves eating, but we’re still conscious of maintaining his weight.
-We keep special extras, like rabbit ears, jerky, or dried fish, out of the bowl to enjoy as healthy treats.
-They’re still part of the overall daily intake and moderation, just stretched out a little for extra enjoyment.
+We keep easily handled special extras, like rabbit ears, jerky, or dried fish, out of the bowl to enjoy as healthy treats.
+They’re still part of the overall daily intake and moderation for balance, just stretched out a little for extra enjoyment throughout his day.

 The Early Days of the Breakfast of Champions

-When we first started mixed feeding, we bulk prepped an all-in-one homemade dog food topper that was frozen in individual portions and combined with their kibble breakfasts for serving each morning.
+When we first started our low-level mixed feeding, we bulk prepped an all-in-one homemade dog food topper.
+It was frozen in daily portions and combined with their kibble breakfasts for serving each morning.
 Prepping took a few hours (mostly hands-off cooking time, with a little labour chopping, processing, and packing) roughly once a month.
 All of the ingredients were human grade from supermarkets, butchers, produce shops, or our garden.
 Cost varied with season and specials.
-Our mixtures were prepped in bulk, packed into double-dog servings, and frozen.
-The next day’s mix was popped into the fridge each evening to defrost for a fresh and delicious dog breakfast start each day.
+The next day’s double-doggy bag was popped into the fridge each evening to defrost for a fresh and delicious topped breakfast of champions.

-Our primary protein was usually chicken due to the purine profile.
-Beef was sometimes part of the mix and occasionally lamb.
+Our primary protein was usually chicken due to the purine profile, but sometimes also beef or lamb.
 Gotta keep things interesting for the doggy food critics, plus variety is good for nutrients, resilience, and general health.
 Any cooking liquid was strained, skimmed, and included with food or treats to maintain water soluble nutrients.
-Raw or lightly seared would be better, but that didn’t suit due to other factors at that stage, for Oli in particular.
-The meats were mixed with seasonal shredded dog-friendly fruits and vegetables.
-I didn’t add any vitamins, minerals, or other dietary supplements to the mixtures.
+The meat was combined with seasonal shredded dog-friendly fruits and vegetables.
+I didn’t add vitamins, minerals, or other dietary supplements to the topper mixtures.
 I preferred to give those fresh daily with their meals, and I also needed to keep things flexible for our two dogs’ very different ages, activity levels, and health.

 Switching to a New Mixed Feeding Strategy